EliaKobayashi/Dietary_Application_Project/README.md

             self.ids.login_label.text = "User does not exist"
 ```
 To log in, I created a system so that the method checks whether the inputted email is in the database.
 If it is not, the title text changed to "User does not exist".
 If the email is correct, the method checks if the password is correct and corresponding to the email.
 If it does not, the title text changes to "password is incorrect", If the password is correct, the screen changed to the home page.

+Initially, I had only had one if statement.
+However, this did not work as the program needs to query if the email is in the database before querying if the password corresponds with the email.
+Thus, I seperated the querying of the email and password.

 ### Creating the Home Page

 ```.py